 This article will cover what resume action words are, whether you should use them, and how to do so effectively.
 It’ll also provide several examples to swap for boring, overused words and phrases.

 What Are Resume Action Words?

 Resume action verbs can add impact to your resume, showcasing your accomplishments and skills in a dynamic way.
 While most resume action words are verbs, some adjectives and other parts of speech can also be classified as resume power words.
 The goal of incorporating action verbs in your resume is to create a vivid picture of your professional experience, expertise, and achievements.
 Action verbs convey your relevant skills and achievements in a concise yet effective way.

 Should You Include Action Words in Your Resume?

-Eliminate passive phrases like “was in charge of 5 people” and replace them with resume action words like “supervised and directed a team of 5.”
+Eliminate passive phrases like "was in charge of 5 people" and replace them with resume action verbs like "supervised and directed a team of 5."
 Focus on providing specific, quantified examples of your achievements in past positions rather than just describing your duties.

 Include Numbers and Quantified Data With Your Power Words

 Firstly, use your action verbs as a way to introduce quantified, numerical data about your accomplishments and job duties.
 For example, instead of saying that you "saved XYZ company lots of money," state that you "slashed expenses by 25% in 6 months" or "increased revenue by 30%."
 Adding specific actions, data, and details lends credibility to your accomplishments and provides concrete proof of your competence.